nativescript-community/texttospeech/README.md

 ### Tip

 - The speech synthesizer takes a moment to initialize on most devices.
-A simple way to get around this (tested in the demo app) is to create your new instance of the TNSTextToSpeech and then immediately call the `speak` method with the options objects `text` value = `""`.
-This will force the synthesizer to "warm up" and not speak anything.
+A simple way to get around this (tested in the demo app) is to create your new instance of the TNSTextToSpeech and then immediately call the `init` method .
+This will force the synthesizer to "warm up" .
 Now when you call the `speak` method for your app's functionality it will already have "warmed up" the synthesizer so the delay should be minimal.
   It's possible this "Warm up" process could be put into the plugin source itself, I don't have time to do it right now but welcome any contribution that is well tested to make this the default behavior of the synthesizers.

 ### Android Only Methods